StefanPlizga/izypower_cloud/README.en.md

 This custom integration automatically discovers all Izypower Cloud power stations and provides comprehensive monitoring of your solar installation.

+> **Important Note**: This is a community integration and is not developped by Materfrance.

+## Acknowledgments

+Thanks to Khirale, Charmg31, Wellgo and Zyos67 for testing and feedback.

 ## Installation

 ### Via HACS (Recommended)